ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-gb.md

 >[!primary]
 >
-> If the root folder you defined was not created automatically during the actions described in [step 1](#step1), you can create it via Filezilla.
+> If the root folder you defined was not created automatically during the actions described in [step 1](#step1), you can create it via FileZilla.
 >
 > It may take a few minutes to upload files to your web hosting plan.
 >